• Skip to primary navigation

 • 1 pound dried pasta like penne, rigatoni, or your favorite pasta shape.

-• Top with freshly grated authentic Parmigiano Reggiano cheese and julienned fresh basil
+• Top with freshly grated authentic Parmigiano Reggiano and julienned fresh basil optional

 Instructions

-• Place a large sauté pan on the stove, pour in the oil and turn the heat to medium.
+• Sauté vegetables: Place a large sauté pan on the stove, pour in the oil, and turn heat to medium.
 Add the grated vegetables, and stir to coat the vegetables in oil.
 Continue stirring occasionally.
-Sauté until the vegetables are softened and slightly golden brown, about 15-20 minutes.
+Sauté until vegetables are softened and slightly golden brown, about 15 minutes.

-• Purée the canned tomatoes and their juices with a blender or food processor.
-Purée until the tomatoes are almost smooth but still have a little texture.
+• Purée tomatoes: Purée canned tomatoes and their juices with a blender or food processor until the tomatoes are almost smooth but still have a little texture.

-• Pour the tomato purée into the pan with the vegetables, and add 2 large pinches of salt.
-Add thyme or oregano now if using.
+• Simmer: Pour the tomato purée into the pan with the vegetables, and add 2 large pinches of salt and thyme or oregano.
 Stir to combine with the vegetables.
 Cook at simmer for about 20 minutes, stirring occasionally, until the tomatoes turn a darker shade of red and reduce a bit.
 The finished sauce is a luxurious thickened tomato sauce with tiny chunks of vegetables.
 Add several grinds of freshly cracked black pepper and stir.
 Taste for salt and add more if needed.

 • Meanwhile, cook the pasta in a large pot of salted water until pasta is al dente (cooked but firm), and follow the directions on the package.
 Once the pasta is cooked, remove 1 cup of pasta water and set aside.
 Then drain pasta.